farrel/tuple-space/README.md

-# tuple-space - Tuple Spaces for rust
+# tuple-space - Simple Tuple Spaces for rust

 # What is a Tuple Space